CIS565-Fall-2022/Project3-CUDA-Path-Tracer/README.md

 ![](img/renders/hdr_no_gamma.PNG)

 The intense color near the tip of the teardrop has been eased out, providing a much more natural looking diffuse gradient from top to bottom.
+This is achieved by dividing the final color by the final color plus 1.
+The effect of this is that very high intensity light values are always less than 1, but the amount there are less than one is not linear.
+Small light values will pretty much remain the same, while larger light values will be shrunk much more.

 This is the result of adding gamma correction to the render: